etsmit/sp_levels/README.md

 ##### Looking for level scripts?

-Go to the '_unpacked' directory for the level you're interested in, then follow the path:  scripts/ -> vscripts/
+Go to the directory for the level you're interested in, then follow the path:  scripts/ -> vscripts/

 This folder contains a bunch of general functions that apply to the game as whole.
 To get to the specific level scripts, continue on to the "sp/" directory.
 At the bottom of this directory, you should see a file "sp_[levelname].nut" - this is the main script file for the level.
 You may see another file with the name "sp_[levelname]_utility.nut" - this holds some more useful functions for the main script.